-GPPAC’s Strategic Plan for 2016-2020 places women, peace and security as a priority.
+GPPAC’s Strategic Plan for 2021-2025 makes women, peace and security a priority.
 In particular, the applicability of UNSCR 1325 and related resolutions is being spread throughout the network.
 Two core areas we are focussing on are:

 Training and capacity building.
 Together with our our members, we engage with gender focal points to raise the capacities of women involved in mediation/negotiation processes.
 We focus on training other actors, particularly institutions, together with women in gender-sensitive conflict prevention practices and processes.